Importing and Manipulating Your Models

 Manipulating Your 3D Model

-The software offers mouse shortcuts to help you quickly and easily manipulate your model on-screen.
-If you have multiple models on the Build Table, your mouse shortcuts will affect the currently selected model.
+The software offers quick shortcuts to help you quickly and easily manipulate your model on-screen.
+If you have multiple models on the Build Table, these shortcuts will affect the currently selected model.
 You can also select multiple models at once through holding the Shift key.

 While these shortcuts are great for quick visual adjustments, you may run across a situation where you need an exact positioning offset or you need to rotate the model about a different axis.
 In this case, you will need to access the Model Settings Window by double-clicking on your model (or by double-clicking on the model name in the Model List).
 The Model Settings Window offers exact numeric rotations, scaling, and offsets.
 Use the up-down arrows to easily adjust a model or enter numerical values for more exact positioning.
 As you make changes, you will see the impact of each adjustment as your model reacts and moves on the Build Table.
 Press Save to apply those changes to the selected model(s).
 Note that you can also change the display name of your model through this window.